Asymptotic Bounds and Online Algorithms for Average-Case Matrix Discrepancy: Preliminaries

 For further details on GOE matrices, we refer to the book by Anderson, Guionnet and Zeitouni \cite{Anderson10}.
 We now turn to studying correlated GOE matrices, which arise naturally in our approach of using the second moment method.

-\textbf{Correlated GOE matrices.} We say that two GOE matrices $X$ and $Y$ have a correlation of $\rho \in [-1,1]$ if all their corresponding entries $X_{ij},Y_{ij}$ have a correlation of $\corr(X_{ij},Y_{ij}) = \rho$.
-In this work, we only consider pairs of GOE matrices that arise from linear combinations of independent GOE matrices and therefore have jointly normally distributed entries, which we implictly assume in the following.
-In this case, their joint density can be explicitly stated and allows us to calculate the joint density of their ordered eigenvalues.
+\textbf{Correlated GOE matrices.} We say that two GOE matrices $X$ and $Y$ have a correlation of $\rho \in [-1,1]$ if $\corr(X_{ij},Y_{ij}) = \rho$ for all $i \leq j$.
+We always assume that the entries of $X$ and $Y$ are jointly normally distributed (as will always be the case in our applications since the pairs of GOE matrices we consider will arise from linear combinations of independent GOE matrices).
+We have the following versions of the above results for the joint distribution of $(X, Y)$.

 \begin{lemma} The joint probability density function of two $m \times m$ GOE matrices with correlation $\rho \in (-1,1)$ is given by